 Now called the Burchfield Penney Art Center, the museum has grown exponentially, becoming the world’s largest, most comprehensive repository of Burchfield’s art and archives.
 From humble beginnings in a single gallery space, the museum now resides in the LEED silver-certified building designed by Gwathmey Siegel & Associates Architects LLC which enables us to embrace a multi-disciplinary focus and explore ways to present visual and performing arts to reflect the dynamics of 21st-century culture and experiences.
 A suite of galleries is devoted to the ongoing display of Burchfield’s work, with the Charles E. Burchfield Rotunda being the architects’ concept of the building’s fulcrum point and primary destination for visitors.

-To honor the museum’s growth in the past five decades, we will reflect on our roots, celebrate our accomplishments, and imagine our future.
-The First Exhibition: 50 Years with Charles E. Burchfield will reunite original Burchfield masterworks from public and private collections that have not been seen together for 50 years.
-The museum’s very first Burchfield painting for the collection, December Storm, will be highlighted.
-Burchfield himself donated studies for this work, which will be exhibited with studies and archival materials that the museum has acquired over the past half century.
-Combined, they will elucidate such exceptional examples from the inaugural exhibition as Fireflies and Lightning, Dawn in Early Spring, North Wind in March, White Wings of September, and Afternoon Wind.
+To honor the museum’s growth in the past five decades, we reflect on our roots, celebrate our accomplishments, and imagine our future.
+The First Exhibition: 50 Years with Charles E. Burchfield reunites original Burchfield masterworks from public and private collections that have not been seen together for 50 years.
+The museum’s very first Burchfield painting for the collection, December Storm, is highlighted.
+Burchfield himself donated studies for this work, which are exhibited with studies and archival materials that the museum has acquired over the past half century.
+Combined, they elucidate such exceptional examples from the inaugural exhibition as Fireflies and Lightning, Dawn in Early Spring, North Wind in March, White Wings of September, Hemlock in November, and Afternoon Wind.

-The exhibition is being curated by Nancy Weekly, Head of Collections and the Charles Cary Rumsey Curator, who is the leading Burchfield scholar after 35 years at this museum.
-The First Exhibition: 50 Years with Charles E. Burchfield will be presented November 11, 2016 through February 26, 2017 to launch a series of exhibitions and publications dedicated to our golden anniversary.
+The exhibition has been curated by Nancy Weekly, Burchfield Scholar, Head of Collections and the Charles Cary Rumsey Curator, who is the leading authority on Burchfield after 35 years at this museum.
+The First Exhibition: 50 Years with Charles E. Burchfield will be presented November 11, 2016 through March 26, 2017 to launch a series of exhibitions and publications dedicated to our golden anniversary.